uthmanigbin/Pixel-Runner/README.md

 ## Important Note

 Pixel Runner is currently not live.
-The game’s database is not yet hosted on the internet, so multiplayer features and online leaderboard access are not available at this time.
-The game can be played locally with local leaderboard features.
+The game’s database is no longer being hosted on the internet, The game can be played locally with local leaderboard features.

 ## Getting Started